mahorn/conservation/README.md

 #### A.1 Data Processing

 South America contains 13 countries in its territory.
-The data contain in each country can be found in shapefiles of both polygons and points or just polygons.
-In order to combine multiple shapefiles into a single shapefile I used the QGIS 3 tool merge vector layers.
+The WDPA stores shapefiles by country for both polygons and points.
+Using the merge vector layers in QGIS a single shapefile of data was created.
 This method produced one single shapefile containing polygons of 13 countries and one single shapefile containing points of 10 countries.

-After merging the data I used mapshaper commands to simplify, convert the file into a json file, and filter-fields.
-Finally, in order to reduce the file sizes I used mapshaper.org to convert GeoJson files to Topojson files.
+After merging the data mapshaper was used for commands to simplify, convert the file into a json file, and filter-fields.
+Finally, in order to reduce the file sizes mapshaper was used to convert GeoJson files to Topojson files.

+The following commands using mapshaper and ogr2ogr was used in order to created centroids of UNESCO-MAB Biosphere Reserve:

+*mapshaper polygons.json -o format=shapefile polygons.shp*

+*ogr2ogr -f GeoJSON polygon_designation.json polygons.shp -sql "select * from polygons where DESIG_ENG in ('UNESCO-MAB Biosphere Reserve')"*

+The basemap was created using Mapbox studio choosing a dark themed map with only country labels.

 ![QGIS merge vector layers](pics/1.png)
 *QGIS Merge Vector Layers*